 Dr Kay Foster joined the School of Biosciences in 1983 as a Post-Doc and in 1995 Kay become a Lecturer in Biochemistry.

 Professor Mike Geeves joined the School of Biosciences in April 1999.
-He studied biochemistry as an undergraduate at the University of Birmingham in the pre Simon Rattle days.
-Mike went on to the University of Bristol to work on a PhD with David Trentham and it was here that he first came to know the myosin motor.
-In those days it was muscle myosin − the only known form of myosin.
-After completing his PhD he spent 2 years at the University of California.
-Santa Cruz studying enzymology at sub zero temperatures with Anthony Fink.
-He then return to spend 14 years at the University of Bristol working alongside Freddie Gutfreund, first as an SERC Junior fellow then as a Royal Society University Fellow.
-At the end of the fellowship he moved to become a group leader in the new Max Planck Institute of Molecular Physiology that was being established in Dortmund by Roger Goody.
+He studied biochemistry as an undergraduate at the University of Birmingham then went on to the University of Bristol to work on a PhD with David Trentham.
+It was here that he first came to work on the myosin motor which has been the focus of his work ever since.
+In those early days it was muscle myosin – the only known form of myosin.
+After completing his PhD he spent 2 years at the University of California, Santa Cruz studying enzymology at sub-zero temperatures with Anthony Fink.
+He then return to spend 14 years at the University of Bristol working alongside Freddie Gutfreund, first as an SERC Junior Fellow then as a Royal Society University Fellow.
+At the end of the fellowship he moved to become a Group Leader in the new Max Planck Institute of Molecular Physiology that was being established in Dortmund by Roger Goody.
 He left there to take up the current position as Professor of Physical Biochemistry.

-Mike is a member of the Protein Form and Function Group
+Mike is a member of the Mechanobiology group also known as MaDCaP.

 Campbell Gourlay began his career at The John Innes Centre in 1996 where he studied the genetic control of leaf development.
 Following this he began to work with budding yeast as a model eukaryote in the lab of Kathryn Ayscough, where he investigated the role of actin in the process of endocytosis.
 During this time he discovered a link between actin, the regulation of mitochondrial function and the control of ageing and apoptosis.
 This led to his involvement in the emerging field of yeast apoptosis, which has popularised the novel concept that unicellular organisms possess the ability to undergo programmed cell death as an altruistic act for the betterment of a population.

-In 2006 he was awarded a five year MRC Career Development Fellowship to establish his own lab within the Kent Fungal Group at the University of Kent where is now a lecturer in cell biology.
+In 2006 he was awarded a five year MRC Career Development Fellowship to establish his own lab within the Kent Fungal Group at the University of Kent where is now a Senior Lecturer in Cell Biology.
 The Gourlay lab maintains a strong interest in the role that actin plays in the control of homeostatic mechanisms that contribute to healthy ageing.
 Of particular interest are interactions between actin, mitochondria and signal transduction pathways that are crucial to cellular response to stress.
 The lab also uses yeast as a model eukaryote to study a number of aspects of cancer biology and the toxicity associated with protein aggregations linked to human disease.

 Professor Darren Griffin joined the school in 2004 from Brunel University.
 His main interests are in the study of chromosomes, principally in humans (from spermatogenesis to preimplantation development) and birds.
 Other interests include allelic variation and its relationship to fatness and studies relating to eLearning.
 In 2007 he became a BBSRC Career Development Fellow with a remit to exploit microarray technology for studies of copy number variation in birds and humans.